NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   assumed the rig moves slowly and uniformly during this time.
 A large value here will make the calibrator compute a poor solution but a small value may prevent enough images being bracketed.
 Type: double.
 Default: 0.6.
+  The timestamp (in seconds) is part of the image name.
 ``--calibrator_num_passes`` How many passes of optimization to do.
 Outliers will be removed after every pass.
 Each pass will start with the previously optimized solution as an initial guess.
 Mesh intersections (if